VT-CHCI/mixedlightweightdita/references/r-remote-components.md

 # Remote Control Components {.reference}

-The remote control has components that allow you to program and operate the light bulbs on your lighting network.
+The remote control of your [product-name] has components that allow you to program and operate the light bulbs on your lighting network.

 ![Front and back of remote control](../images/remote-control-callouts.png "Front and back of remote control")